Gallbladder: Function

 The main functions of the gallbladder are to store and concentrate bile, also called gall, needed for the digestion of fats in food.
 Produced by the liver, bile flows through the biliary tree, consisting of small vessels emptying into the larger hepatic ducts and ultimately the cystic duct, into the gallbladder, where it is stored.
 At any one time, 30 to 60 ml of bile is stored within the gallbladder.

 When food containing fat enters the digestive tract, it stimulates the secretion of cholecystokinin (CCK) from I cells of the duodenum and jejunum.
 In response to cholecystokinin, the gallbladder rhythmically contracts and releases its contents into the common bile duct, eventually draining into the duodenum.
 The bile emulsifies fats in partly digested food, thereby assisting their absorption.
 Bile consists primarily of water and bile salts, and also acts as a means of eliminating bilirubin, a product of hemoglobin metabolism, from the body.

 The bile that is secreted by the liver and stored in the gallbladder is not the same as the bile that is secreted by the gallbladder.
 During gallbladder storage of bile, it is concentrated 3–10 fold by removal of some water and electrolytes.
 This is through the active transport of sodium and chloride ions across the epithelium of the gallbladder, which creates an osmotic pressure that also causes water and other electrolytes to be reabsorbed.

-A function of the gallbladder appears to be protection against carcinogenesis as indicated by observations that removal of the gallbladder (cholecystectomy) increases subsequent cancer risk.
+A function of the gallbladder may involve protection against carcinogenesis as indicated by observations that removal of the gallbladder (cholecystectomy) increases subsequent cancer risk.
 For instance, a systematic review and meta analysis of eighteen studies concluded that cholecystectomy has a harmful effect on the risk of right-sided colon cancer.
 Another recent study reported a significantly increased total cancer risk, including increased risk of several different types of cancer, after cholecystectomy.